-The opening session is an opportunity to set a welcoming tone, provide participants with an overview of the workshop and build opportunities for connection and trust amongst participants so that they can participate meaningfully and safely in the activities to come.
+The opening session is an opportunity to set a welcoming tone, provide participants with an overview of the workshop, and build opportunities for connection and trust amongst participants so that they can participate meaningfully and safely in the activities to come.
 Along with a review of the purpose and agenda for this workshop, this session also provides an overview of the rights-based model of disability which serves as a key foundation for the workshop.

-- An understanding of the purpose of the workshop. - A familiarity with one another and the environment. - A shared understanding of the social and rights-based models of disability.
+- An understanding of the purpose of the workshop - A familiarity with one another and the environment - A shared understanding of the social and rights-based models of disability

-Session 1: Overview, Introduction & A Rights Based Model of Disability 30 min Activity 1A: Welcome, Introductions, & Group Agreements 60 min Activity 1B: Networking to Get Working 90 min Activity 1C: Rights-Based Model of Disability
+Session 1: Overview, Introduction & A Rights Based Model of Disability 30 min Activity 1A: Welcome, Introductions, and Group Agreements 60 min Activity 1B: "Have you ever?"
+A game to start to get to know the range of experiences among us 90 min Activity 1C: Rights-Based Model of Disability